opencontainers/runc/SPEC.md

 ### Execute a new process inside of a running container.

 User can execute a new process inside of a running container.
-Any binaries to be executed must be contained within the container's rootfs.
+Any binaries to be executed must be accessible within the container's rootfs.

-The started process is jailed inside the current container's rootfs.
-Any changes made by the process to the container's filesystem will be persisted after the process finished executing.
+The started process will run inside the container's rootfs.
+Any changes made by the process to the container's filesystem will persist after the process finished executing.

-The started process will join the container's existing namespaces.
+The started process will join all the container's existing namespaces.
 When the container is paused, the process will also be paused and will resume when the container is unpaused.
 The started process will only run when the container's primary process (PID 1) is running, and will not be restarted when the container